Gary Hefler et al. v. Wells Fargo & Company et al

 |Case Contacts:||Salvatore J. Graziano, Adam H. Wierzbowski, Rebecca E. Boon, Michael Mathai|

-Lead Plaintiff Has Reached a Proposed Settlement for $480 Million
+Lead Plaintiff Has Settled the Action for $480 Million

-The Court-appointed Lead Plaintiff Union Asset Management Holding, AG has reached a proposed settlement of this action for $480 million in cash that, if approved by the Court, will resolve all claims in the action.
-The Settlement, which remains subject to court approval, represents the fourth largest securities settlement ever achieved in the Ninth Circuit.
+The Court-appointed Lead Plaintiff Union Asset Management Holding, AG reached a settlement of this action for $480 million in cash that resolves all claims in the action.
+The Settlement represents the fourth largest securities settlement ever achieved in the Ninth Circuit.

 If you are a member of the Settlement Class, your rights will be affected and you may be eligible for a payment from the Settlement.
 The Settlement Class consists of:

-all persons or entities who purchased Wells Fargo common stock from February 26, 2014 through September 20, 2016, inclusive, except for certain persons and entities who are excluded from the Settlement Class by definition (see paragraph 25 of the Notice) or who request exclusion pursuant to the instructions set forth in the Notice (see paragraph 74 of the Notice).
+all persons or entities who purchased Wells Fargo common stock from February 26, 2014 through September 20, 2016, inclusive, except for certain persons and entities who are excluded from the Settlement Class by definition (see paragraph 25 of the Notice).

 Please read the Notice to fully understand your rights and options.
 Copies of the Notice and Claim Form can be found on the Case Documents page.
 You may also visit the Settlement website, www.WellsFargoSecuritiesLitigation.com, for more information about the Settlement.